By Nina Rizzo

 The best bowls mix plant-based fats with low glycemic fruits and nutrient-rich green vegetables.
 Foods like avocado, nuts, hemp and chia seeds add thickness and creaminess to your bowl’s base while providing healthy fats and anti-inflammatory omega-3’s to keep you filled up and fueled until lunchtime.
 Low glycemic fruits like berries, cherries, apricots, apples and pears offer fruity flavor and beneficial nutrients while promoting stable blood sugar levels.

-Due to their overall consistency and healthy ingredients, smoothie bowls make them a great choice for die-hard cereal eaters who are looking to transition into healthier breakfast habits.
+Due to their overall consistency and healthy ingredients, smoothie bowls make a great choice for die-hard cereal eaters who are looking to transition into healthier breakfast habits.

 How Do You Make A Smoothie Bowl?